 - Assume other duties as assigned.

-- Must be a candidate for admission or currently enrolled, full-time degree-seeking graduate student of the College of William and Mary.
+- Must be a candidate for admission or currently enrolled, full-time degree-seeking graduate student at William & Mary.

 - Must not have a conduct or honor sanction that is equal to or more stringent than probation during the application, appointment, and employment period.

-- Must return to campus prior as scheduled and must remain through the contracted dates of employment.
+- Must return to campus prior to the official opening and must remain through the dates specified in the Graduate Complex Assistant employment agreement.

 - Student staff members hired for summer sessions must attend job orientation meetings conducted in the spring semester and in May just prior to opening.

-- Room rent as specified in the Complex Assistant Employee Agreement
+- Room rent as specified in the Graduate Complex Assistant employment agreement

 - Must request and receive approval from the supervisor for weekend or extended absences from residence.